What does a Rheostat do: Functionality And Differences From The Potentiometer

 How to Connect a Rheostat in the Circuit?

 To connect rheostats in an electronic circuit, we must place them in a series combination and not parallel.
-It is because electric current is less in a resistive path.
+This is because electric current is less in a resistive path.

 The rheostats will not function if a parallel path forms in a circuit since the electrons will not choose the path.